The Prophet of Islam and the Jews

 4. A believer shall not take as an ally a freedman of another believer against him.

-5. The God-fearing believers shall be against whoever rebels or he who seeks to spread injustice, or sin or aggression or spread enmity between believers; the hands of every one of them shall be together against him, even if he be a son of one of them.
+5. The God-fearing believers shall be against whoever rebels or seeks to spread injustice, sin, or aggression or spread enmity between believers; the hands of every one of them shall be together against him, even if he be a son of one of them.

-6. A believer shall not slay a believer for the sake of an unbeliever nor shall he aid an unbeliever against a believer.
+6. A believer shall not slay a believer for the sake of an unbeliever or aid an unbeliever against a believer.

-7. The bond of God is one, the least of them (believers) may give protection (to a stranger) on behalf of them.
-Believers are protectors of one of another, to the exclusion of outsiders.
+7. The bond of God is one; the least of them (believers) may give protection (to a stranger) on behalf of them.
+Believers are protectors of one another, to the exclusion of outsiders.

-8. The Jew who follows us is surely entitled to our support and the same equal rights as anyone of us.
+8. The Jew who follows us is surely entitled to our support and the same equal rights as any of us.
 He shall not be wronged, nor his enemy be assisted.

 10. In every foray, a rider must take another behind him.
-The believers must avenge the blood of one another if any one of them fails to fight in the cause of God.
+The believers must avenge the blood of one another if anyone fails to fight for the cause of God.
 The God-fearing believers follow the best and most upright guidance.

-12. Whoever is convicted of deliberately killing a believer without legitimate cause, shall be liable to retaliation, unless the next of kin is satisfied (with blood money).
-The believers shall all be against him and they are bound to keep him under their custody (until either the next of kin is satisfied or retaliation takes place).
+12. Whoever is convicted of deliberately killing a believer without legitimate cause shall be liable to retaliation unless the next of kin is satisfied (with blood money).
+The believers shall all be against him and are bound to keep him under their custody (until either the next of kin is satisfied or retaliation takes place).

 14. Whenever you have a disagreement amongst you, it must be referred to God and Muhammad.

-16. The Jews of Banu ‘Awf are one nation with the Muslims; the Jews have their religion and the Muslims have theirs, their freedmen and their persons shall be protected except those who behave unjustly or sinfully, for they hurt but themselves and their families.
+16. The Jews of Banu ‘Awf are one nation with the Muslims; the Jews have their religion, and the Muslims have theirs; their freedmen and their persons shall be protected except those who behave unjustly or sinfully, for they hurt but themselves and their families.
 The same applies to the Jews of Banu an-Najjar, Banu al-Harith, Banu Sa’idah, Banu Jusham, Banu al-Aws, Banu Tha’labah, and the Jafnah, clan of the Tha’labah and Banu al-Shua’ibah.
 Doing good deeds is a protection against sinfulness.
 The freedmen of Tha’labah are as themselves.
-The close friends of the Jews are as themselves.
+The close friends of the Jews are like themselves.

-17. None of them shall go out to war, without the permission of Muhammad.
+17. None of them shall go out to war without Muhammad’s permission.
 But none shall be prevented from taking revenge for a wound inflicted upon him.
-Whoever kills a man, kills himself and his household, unless it be one who has wronged him, for God would accept that.
+Whoever kills a man kills himself and his household unless it has wronged him, for God would accept that.

-18. The Jews must bear their expenses and the Muslims bear theirs.
+18. The Jews must bear their expenses, and the Muslims bear theirs.
 Each must help the other against anyone who attacks the people of this document.
-Their condition must be one of mutual advice, consultation, and charity rather than harm and aggression.
+Their condition must be mutual advice, consultation, and charity rather than harm and aggression.

 19. No man is liable for a crime committed by his ally.
-Support must be given to him who is wronged.
-The Jews must spend of their wealth, along with the believers, so long as fighting continues.
+Support must be given to those who are wronged.
+The Jews must spend their wealth, along with the believers, so long as the fighting continues.

 22. God approves and is pleased with the piety and goodness in this document.